-Menu 7.1 - update firmware
+Menu 7.1 - "update firmware"

-This allows you to update the software in F1355.
+Here, you can update the software in F1355.

 For the following functions to work the USB memory must contain files with software for F1355 from NIBE.

 The fact box at the top of the display shows information (always in English) of the most probable update that the update software has selected form the USB memory.